 Over the holidays, I reevaluated my relationship with drinking.
-Lots of my relatives are high-functioning alcoholics — they have good careers and families (or at least a couple of spoiled pets), and accept DUIs as just another part of life.
-I find it impossible not to drink around them and packed on a few boozy Christmas pounds.
+Lots of my relatives are high-functioning alcoholics.
+They have good careers and families (or at least a couple of spoiled pets), and accept DUIs as just another part of life.
+I find it impossible not to drink around them and usually pack on a few boozy Christmas pounds.

 This year, I resolved to spend January and February sober.
 The older I get, the more I find that alcohol plunges me into a pit of despair.
 Marijuana, on the other hand, is a beguiling sleep shaman.
 I don’t love loud bars, but I do like to stay home and suck on frozen chunks of mango, so weed is a better fit for my lifestyle anyway.
 As I embarked on my months of alcohol-free living, I wondered: Could I become a more social smoker?

 11:00am: Got a text inviting me to a show.
 This same-day invite has left me with very little time to emotionally prepare.
 But I have to go out.
 Not drinking isn’t much of an accomplishment if you stay home and avoid temptation.

 9:00pm: I greet my friends.
 They’re wearing their usual sheer leotards and glitter.
 God, they look good.
 I feel self-conscious in my jeggings and cardigan.
 “You’re going to love this band!”
 Tina shouts at me.
 She’s right—the lead singer dances like a possessed marionette and I want to be just like her.

 11:30pm: The singer has leapt into the crowd, inciting a mosh pit.
 I try to make myself half-heartedly jump around.
 Anyone could have picked me out of the crowd—“That woman is clearly sober and almost 30!”
 I thought I could hear someone shout.
 I focus on trying not to drop my seltzer.